xarray-contrib/flox/docs/source/user-stories/overlaps.md

 labels
 ```

 These labels are non-overlapping.
-So when we reduce this data array over those labels
+So when we reduce this data array over those labels along `x`
 ```{code-cell}
 da = xr.ones_like(labels)
 da
 ```
-we get
+we get (note the reduction over `x` is implicit here):

 ```{code-cell}
 xarray_reduce(da, labels, func="sum")